Macleod (Vic.)

 Table Chart PROFILE FAQ

-Macleod has a typical household mix, with a median household size of 2.5 people
+Macleod has a typical household mix, with a lower-than-average median household size

-Family households account for 69.6% of all households, including 34.5% couples with children, 24.7% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 30.4%, with lone person households at 27.3% and group households at 3.0%.
-The median household size is 2.5 people.
+Family households account for 69.6% of all households, consisting of 34.5% couples with children, 24.7% couples without children, and 9.6% single parent families.
+Non-family households comprise the remaining 30.4%, with lone person households at 27.3% and group households making up 3.0%.
+The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households